getgrav/grav-learn/pages/06.forms/01.blueprints/07.advanced-features/docs.md

 In the example above, we used the name of another field to set the ordering.
 In this example, we have set it up so that the `author` field appears after the `title` field in the form.

 !!
-When ordering fields in a page blueprint, you still need to reference the field names prefiexed with `header.`, eg: `header.title` for the ordering to work.
+When ordering fields in a page blueprint, you still need to reference the field names prefixed with `header.`, eg: `header.title` for the ordering to work.

 # Creating new form field type